-If you had 5 customers all paying $5 per month, your MRR would be $25.
+If you had five customers paying $5 per month, your MRR would be $25.
 If you were to acquire two more customers on a more expensive plan of $30 per month, your MRR would increase to $85.

 What analysis can be gained?

-MRR is probably the most important metric that a subscription business needs to calculate, as it reports the expected monthly revenue.
-You can view the MRR contributed by specific groups with segmentation.
-For example, you can view your MRR by marketing campaign.
+MRR is the most important metric a SaaS business needs to calculate, as it reports the expected monthly revenue.
+View the MRR contributed by specific groups using segmentation.
+For example, you can view your MRR segmented by the marketing campaign.